Sabrina the Teenage Witch: Sabrina the Teenage Witch (1970)

 In 1970, CBS debuted a Filmation boy-oriented animated superhero fantasy sitcom, The Sabrina the Teenage Witch Show, a spin-off from its popular Archie franchise.
 It included shorts with her Universal Horror-inspired cousins, the Groovie Goolies, and ran for four seasons, with the Goolies spinning off into their own series in 1971.

 Sabrina: The Animated Series

 In 1999, Melissa Joan Hart provided the voice of Sabrina's two aunts for Sabrina: The Animated Series.
 This series lasted one season and produced 65 episodes.
-Broadcasting & Cable reported that a second season was in the works, but no further information came out about this new season.
-After its cancelation, the television/direct-to-video movie Sabrina: Friends Forever made its debut in Nickelodeon, and was eventually followed up by the continuation-spinoff series Sabrina's Secret Life.
+Broadcasting & Cable reported that a second season was in the works, which was reworked as Sabrina's Secret Life.
+Before the follow-up, the television/direct-to-video movie Sabrina: Friends Forever made its debut in Nickelodeon.
 Both of those Sabrina animated shows and the movie are all produced by DIC Entertainment.
 Unlike the sitcom, the DIC series takes place in the original Archie Comics canon and so the characters live in Greendale.

-DiC had also announced a spin-off that revolved around Salem the Cat, but just like the show's second season, no further information on that came out.
+DiC had also announced a spin-off that revolved around Salem the Cat, but no further information on that came out.